chipsenkbeil/typed-path/README.md

 ### Current directory

-Helper functions are available in the `utils` module, and one of those provides an identical experience to [`std::env::current_dir`](https://doc.rust-lang.org/std/env/fn.current_dir.html):
+Helper functions are available in the [`utils`][utils] module, and one of those provides an identical experience to [`std::env::current_dir`](https://doc.rust-lang.org/std/env/fn.current_dir.html):

 ```rust